ABOUT LEIGH

 Advocating for Lee: When GE refused to meaningfully discuss using rail and hydraulic pumping in their proposed transportation plan to clean up the UDF (Upland Disposal Facility), Leigh advocated for Lee residents, successfully persuading the Great Barrington Selectboard to support the Town of Lee's request to release the Rest of River executive session.
 READ HERE (1) READ HERE (2) READ HERE (3)

-Leigh was born in Washington, D.C., and raised in a biracial household in Maryland, just over the District line, by her parents, Lloyd and Mary Kay.
-She proudly follows in their footsteps as an active public servant.
-Leigh’s mother, who was white, was the dedicated assistant for over 20 years to Sargent Shriver, the founder of the Peace Corps, Job Corps, and the Special Olympics.
-Leigh’s father, who was Black, was a civil rights activist and Korean War veteran, widely credited as the architect of the Martin Luther King, Jr. national holiday.
+Leigh was born in Washington, D.C., and raised in a biracial household in Maryland, just beyond the District line.
+Her parents, Lloyd and Mary Kay, instilled in her a deep commitment to service and justice.
+Leigh proudly follows in their footsteps as an active public servant.
+Her mother, Mary Kay, served for over 20 years as the dedicated assistant to Sargent Shriver, the visionary founder of the Peace Corps, Job Corps, and Special Olympics.
+Her father, Lloyd, was a civil rights activist, a senior fair housing advisor at HUD, and a Korean War veteran, widely recognized as the architect of the Martin Luther King Jr. national holiday.

 Leigh has a Bachelor of Science degree from Ithaca College and a Master of Arts from the National University of Ireland, Galway.